-This course addresses the rise of propaganda and misinformation as weapons to consider the implications for Australia’s national security and the wider region by:
+This course explores the rise of propaganda and misinformation as weapons and considers the implications for Australia’s national security and the wider region by:

-providing a strategic overview of the risk environment that includes hostile state actors, organised criminal syndicates, rogue businesses, terrorist organisations and other malicious network actors
+providing a strategic overview of the risk environment, incorporating hostile state actors, organised criminal syndicates, rogue businesses, terrorist organisations and other malicious network actors

 evaluating the type and nature of harm that each of these actors poses to business,

 government and society, and

 identifying ways to enhance resilience: whether this is protecting critical

 This course will benefit staff working across government, including in strategic policy, social policy, communications, intelligence, assessment, cyber security and those responsible for data holdings.

 Course timings 8:30am - 5:00pm